poke-key/vehicle-net/TEST.md

 ℹ️ Build artifacts location: contracts/out/ ℹ️ Built contracts: AccessControl, DataMarketplace, VehicleRegistry

---- Deploying Smart Contracts ---
+--- Starting Anvil Blockchain ---
-Running: forge script script/DeploySystem.s.sol --rpc-url http://localhost:8545 --broadcast --verify ✅ Deploying smart contracts completed successfully

-🎉 Smart contracts deployed successfully! ℹ️ Contracts are now available on the local blockchain ℹ️ You can now register vehicles and start vehicle nodes
+ℹ️ Starting local Ethereum blockchain... ℹ️ This will run in the background

+✅ Anvil started successfully (PID: 4663)
+ℹ️ Anvil logs: scripts/output/anvil.log ℹ️ To stop anvil: kill 4663
 ```

-**Keep this terminal available** - you can use it to manage contracts and blockchain operations!
+**Keep this terminal available** - you can use it to manage the blockchain!

 ### Step 3: Terminal 2 - Web Application Development